saffriha/ictac2014/README.md

 (r1, o1) and (r2, o2) to (r2, o1 ⊔ o2) iff r1 ⊑ r2, and hence leads to a
 precision loss if o1 ⋢ o2.

-We found that in the example causing the performance impact, that both conservative and aggressive compacting lead to the same points-to sets, meaning that for all pairs (r1, o1) and (r2, o2) r1 ⊑ r2 implied o1 ⊑ o2 in this example.
+We found that, in the example causing the performance impact, both conservative and aggressive compacting lead to the same points-to sets, meaning that for all pairs (r1, o1) and (r2, o2) r1 ⊑ r2 implied o1 ⊑ o2 in this example.
+Compared to using no compacting at all, in the most extreme case compacting reduced a pointsto-set from 1600 to 200 pairs and reduced the analysis duration from 302 to 13 seconds.

 The eclipse project includes 3 run configurations which run the example project using one of the compacting modes respectively.